 Message from the Chairman

-Welcome to H2O News from the Municipal Authority of Westmoreland County.
+Welcome to the fifth edition of H2O News from the Municipal Authority of Westmoreland County.

-In business for 76 years, MAWC is the trusted water supplier for more than 120,000 drinking water customers and nearly 25,000 wastewater customers in western Pennsylvania.
-We are particularly pleased to be named the People's Choice winner for the best tasting water for two years running.
+In business for 77 years, MAWC is the trusted water supplier for more than 120,000 drinking water customers and more than 26,000 wastewater customers in western Pennsylvania.

 Please don't hesitate to contact us if you would like to give us any feedback.